-Project 1.1 Mapping of the origi nal and current extent of Samphire and Algal mat on the west Pilbara Coast

-Knowledge gap Project deliverables

-Current extent of mangrove, samphire and algal mats in the west Pilbara • Map of current distribution of mangrove, samphire and algal mats from SE corr Exmouth Gulf to Karratha.

-Project 1.2

-Knowledge gap Project deliverables

-Historic extent of algal mats, mangrove and samphire in the west Pilbara • Prediction of mangrove, samphire and algal mats from SE corner of Exmouth G Karratha prior to European habitation.

-Project 1.3

-Knowledge gap Deliverables

-Temporal stability of mangrove, samphire and algal mats in the west Pilbara Investigate and identify methods for assessing changes in the temporal and spa extent of algal mat and samphire.
-Map and describe temporal differences in the extent of mangrove, samphire an mats in the west Pilbara, investigating the effect of season and disturbance (nat anthropogenic).
-This may include assessing changes in inundation patterns as so these habitats are difficult to see on Landsat imagery.
+Inowledge gap Project deliverables Current extent of mangrove, samphire and algal mats in the west Pilbara • Map of current distribution of mangrove, samphire and algal mats from SE corner of Exmouth Gulf to Karratha.
+Project 1.2 Knowledge gap Project deliverables Project leader/s Historic extent of algal mats, mangrove and samphire in the west Pilbara • Prediction of mangrove, samphire and algal mats from SE corner of Exmouth Gulf to Karratha prior to European habitation.
+Project 1.3 Knowledge gap Deliverables Project leader/s Temporal stability of mangrove, samphire and algal mats in the west Pilbara Investigate and identify methods for assessing changes in the temporal and spatial extent of algal mat and samphire.
+Map and describe temporal differences in the extent of mangrove, samphire and algal mats in the west Pilbara, investigating the effect of season and disturbance (natural and anthropogenic).
+This may include assessing changes in inundation patterns as some of these habitats are difficult to see on Landsat imagery.
+1